Season sees clients in Building 1 (360 N. Oak St.)

 Season’s view of counseling is holistic, recognizing the mind, body, and spirit connection in terms of wellness.
-With this, Season embraces an integrative style of counseling drawing from multiple theories including: Gestalt, Existential, Cognitive Behavioral, and Gottman Method Couples Therapy.
+With this, Season embraces an integrative style of counseling drawing from multiple theories including: Relational Gestalt, Existential, Person Centered and Cognitive Behavioral Therapy.
+Season has level two training in Gottman Method Couples Therapy, and she has received training in EMDR therapy.
 Season believes the success of counseling revolves around building rapport with clients that includes trust, openness, and mutual respect.
-Season strives to create an emotionally safe place for clients to process thoughts and feelings related to life’s challenges, as well as provide encouragement and accountability regarding personalized goals.
+She strives to create an emotionally safe place for clients to process thoughts and feelings related to life’s challenges, as well as provide encouragement and accountability regarding personalized goals.
 Season encourages creativity incorporating therapeutic interventions specific to a client’s interests such as: art, music, and/or phototherapy.

 Prior to graduation, Season worked as a counseling intern at a women’s transitional living and counseling center, as well as a medical clinic.

 Does not participate in court hearings or court-ordered services related to child custody disputes